john-science/exif_delete/README.md

 ## Installation

-If you are familiar with Python, this script will work in Python version 2.6 through 3.6 and only requires one third-party library (`PIL`).
-The installation is standard.
+This script will work with Python v3.3 to v3.7 and only requires one third-party library: `PIL`.

-If you are new to Python, not to worry; very little installation is required.
-You *will* need to have some (relatively modern) version of Python installed on your computer, and you will need access to the command line.
-Then you just have to install `PIL`, the Python Imaging Library.
-One way of doing that is to use `pip`:

-    pip install -r requirements.txt

-Another option is to install using `setuptools`:

-    python setup.py install

-Then just run the script as in the section below.
-If you run the script and get the error:

-    ImportError: No module named PIL

-Then you did not correctly install the `PIL` module, and will have to get that installed.
-Perhaps you got an error in the "pip install" line above?

 ## Usage

 This is a simple commandline tool.
-Just pass the script the name of the image file(s) you want to strip, and it will do the rest:
+Just pass the name of the image file(s) you want to strip to the script, and it will do the rest:

     python exif_delete.py /path/to/my/image.jpg